MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ## Setup the classical host

-In the previous section, we defined our Q# operation in a `.qs` file.
-Now, we write the classical host file to call that Q# operation, and process any returned classical data (for now, there isn't anything to process---recall that our operation defined above returns `Unit`).
+Having defined our Q# operation in a `.qs` file, we now write the classical host file to call that operation and process any returned classical data (for now, there isn't anything to process---recall that our operation defined above returns `Unit`).
-Once we add measurements, we will modify the Q# operation to return an array of measurement results (`Result[]`), and therefore we will also modify the host file to process these values.
+When we later modify the Q# operation to return an array of measurement results (`Result[]`), we will update the host file correspondingly.

 While the Q# program is ubiquitous across classical host languages, the host programs of course will vary slightly.
 As such, please follow the instructions in the tab corresponding to your development environment.

 #### [Python](#tab/tabid-python)

-Create a Python file titled `host.py`.
+Following the same [instructions](xref:microsoft.quantum.howto.createproject) as above, create a Python host file: `host.py`.

 The host file is constructed as follows:
 1. First, we import the `qsharp` module, which registers the module loader for Q# interoperability.
 	This allows Q# namespaces (e.g. the `Quantum.Operations` defined above) to appear as Python modules, from which we can import Q# operations.